lmfit/lmfit-py/doc/builtin_models.rst

 in your expression.

-As a probably unphysical example, to make a model that is the derivative of a Gaussian function times the logarithm of a Lorenztian function you may could to define this in a script::
+As a probably unphysical example, to make a model that is the derivative of a Gaussian function times the logarithm of a Lorentzian function you may could to define this in a script::

     >>> script = """
     def mycurve(x, amp, cen, sig):
         loren = lorentzian(x, amplitude=amp, center=cen, sigma=sig)
-        gauss = gaussian(x, amplitude=ampa, center=cen, sigma=sig)
+        gauss = gaussian(x, amplitude=amp, center=cen, sigma=sig)
         return log(loren)*gradient(gauss)/gradient(x)
     """